 Find a place for every item to help avoid things piling up on counters or tables.
 If it’s something you frequently use – we’re talking cups, plates, saucepans and the like – just make sure its easily accessible.
 With the exception of trinkets and decorative pieces that you like out on display, everything else should have its own little living space.

 One In, One Out

-This term gets thrown around quite a lot when it comes to getting organised, but that’s because it does work!
+This phrase gets thrown around quite a lot when it comes to getting organised, but it does work!
 If you buy something new, throwing out an older duplicate will help to beat clutter and keep your valuable storage space as clear as possible.
-And let’s be honest – you probably don’t need to keep hold of five wooden spoons.
+And let’s be honest – you probably don’t need to keep hold of five wooden spoons and seven spatulas.

-We’re thinking simple but effective solutions here.
+We’re looking for simple but effective solutions here.
 Tidy up cluttered shelves with baskets and trays that complement the room while hiding all of your bits and bobs inside.
-Other ideas include removing CD’s from their old cases and storing them in a CD binder, or keeping large lidded boxes under the bed to tuck away your winter clothes or clean bedding.
+Other ideas include removing CD’s and DVD’s from their old cases and storing them in a disk binder, or keeping large lidded boxes under the bed to tuck away your winter clothes or clean bedding.

 Rid yourself of desk calendars and take a little bit of time to go through your computer or phone calendar instead, adding in important dates such as birthdays, anniversaries and special events.
 You can even set yourself reminders for the week before to ensure that you’re always ahead of the card-writing and present-buying game!

 Rather than having random notes and memo pads scattered around your home, why not turn the inside of a cupboard door into a organisation station!
 Trim down chalkboard vinyl and fit it to the back of the door, giving yourself space to jot down your shopping list, to do list and even the WiFi password.